Buy a Ledger on Amazon: How to Know It’s Safe

 The moment your device arrives, you can do a few basic visual checks to establish that nothing is out of place.
 These include:

-- Checking the condition of the box, ensuring it is undamaged and unopened
+- Checking the condition of the box, ensuring it is not damaged and not open

 - Checking the box contents are neatly in place